aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

                 tunnel_interface_numbers: 100-102
               - name: ZSCALER-EXIT-POLICY-2
                 tunnel_interface_numbers: 110-112
+              - name: DIRECT-EXIT-POLICY-1
 ```

 1. Assign the `ZSCALER-EXIT-POLICY-1` and `ZSCALER-EXIT-POLICY-2` internet-exit policies to the Ethernet3 WAN interface.

 #### Local exit toward the ISP

 !!!
-Warning "Not currently supported in eos_designs."
+Warning "Only supported in PREVIEW"

+Internet-exit policy type should be set to `direct` to locally exit toward the ISP.

 #### Local exit toward an entreprise firewall